neherlab/HIVEVO_reversion/README.md

 ## Figure plots
 All the figures are plotted using the `Paper_figures.py` script.
+You will have to uncompress the intermediate data as explained in the following seciton.
 ## Working with the intermediate files
-`data_mini` contains the minimal data necessary to run the figures in compressed format.
+`data_mini/` contains the minimal data necessary to run the figures in compressed format.
 One can use the `unpack_data.sh` script to uncompress it.
 With this you should be able to redo the figures using the script `scripts/Paper_figures.py`